NextronSystems/asgard-manual/administration/assets.rst

    cloning a system with an already installed ASGARD Agent.
 Undesirable side effects of duplicate assets are alternating hostnames and tasks that fail immediately.

-For remediation please see :ref:`troubleshooting/agent-debugging:duplicate assets remediation`
+   For remediation please see our `Knowledge Base <https://support.nextron-systems.com/>`_.

 Asset Overview
 ^^^^^^^^^^^^^^